chicken coop size

 Pecking and Aggressive Behavior

-A coop that is overcrowded will stress your chickens and may cause problematic behaviors and health issues.
-Disease may spread quickly, and your chickens may become irritated and start feather-picking and even engage in cannibalism.
+An overcrowded coop will stress your chickens and may cause problematic behaviors and health issues.
+Diseases may spread quickly, and your chickens may become irritated and start feather-picking and even engage in cannibalism.

 High Ammonia Levels

 An undersized chicken coop will more quickly be subject to excessive manure buildup.
 Too much manure means that the air in your coop will probably contain high levels of ammonia.
-Ammonia in large quantities can have an adverse effect on the health of your flock.
+Ammonia in large quantities can hurt the health of your flock.

 According to Countryside Daily, maintaining a dry litter base is one of the most effective ways to prevent ammonia buildup.
 So even if your coop is large enough for your chickens, you’ll want to take steps to prevent the buildup of ammonia.